input-output-hk/cardano-rt-view/doc/gui-overview/pane-mode.md

 * `GC time elapsed` - total elapsed time used by the GC, in seconds;
 * `Number of GC runs` - total number of GCs;
 * `Major GC runs` - total number of major (oldest generation) GCs.

+## Outdated Values

+When you look at the RTView web-page, you see that values are changing in real-time because the corresponding node forwards new metrics continuously, so old values are replacing by the new ones.

+But it is possible when the node doesn't forward some metrics for a long time.
+In such a case, it is convenient to show corresponding values as outdated (using gray color).
+There is a way to define the "metrics lifetime": the period before it will be marked as obsolete.

+To do it, please use optional CLI parameters during RTView start:

+* `--node-info-life` - lifetime for node-related metrics, in seconds;
+* `--blockchain-info-life` - lifetime for blockchain-related metrics, in seconds;
+* `--resources-info-life` - lifetime for resources-related metrics, in seconds;
+* `--rts-info-life` - lifetime for RTS-related metrics, in seconds.